 Sometimes called the Spanish Bulldog, these dogs originate from Spain, where they were once used during bullfights.
 These reliable, affectionate, serious dogs do well at herding cattle, hunting, and guarding.

 Originating from Japan, this large breed of dog is known as either the Akita Inu or the American Akita.
 Interestingly, the first Akita was brought to America by Helen Keller.
 This active and energetic dog is loyal and loving and a fierce guard dog.
 Their thick double coats require frequent brushing.

-This rare breed, also known as the Chien de France-Comte, is part a line of scent hounds that were popular in 19th-century France.
+This rare breed, also known as the Chien de France-Comte, is part of a line of scent hounds that were popular in 19th-century France.
 This large, light-colored dog is elegant in appearance.
-Although stubborn due their high level of intelligence, Billys are well-tempered for families and excellent hunting and tracking dogs.
+Although stubborn due to their high level of intelligence, Billys are well-tempered for families and excellent hunting and tracking dogs.